imrafaelmerino/vertx-values/docs/README.md

 Since **Jackson** is not immutable at all, the _transform_ method of the JSON codecs has to make a copy of the message before sending it to the EB.
-Otherwise, we would have a shared reference to an object among independent Verticles, which would be a nightmare and violates some of the most basis principles of message-passing architectures.
+Otherwise, we would have a shared reference to an object among independent Verticles, which would be a nightmare and violates some of the most basic principles of message-passing architectures.

-As I pointed out before, making a copy every time a message is sent is inefficient and put more pressure to the Garbage Collector, especially if you have a large number of Verticles communicating one to each other.
+As I pointed out before, making a copy every time a message is sent is inefficient and put more pressure on the Garbage Collector, especially if you have a large number of Verticles communicating one to each other.